hyperledger/fabric-sdk-node/test/ts-scenario/README.md

 ```

+- The scenario test resources are contained within the `ts-fixture` directory
+  - `chaincode` contains deployable smart contracts
+  - `cryptomaterial config-base` contains the channel creation files **add to these to get new channels for new feature files**
+  - `cryptomaterial config-update` contains the channel update files
+  - `docker-compose` contains the network files to test against

 - The scenario tests and all required test files are contained within the `ts-scenario` directory
   - `config` contains connection profiles, and a json document of all possible endorsement policies
   - All feature files and supporting files are contained in the `features` directory
     - `*.feature` the self contained feature file that describes a set of feature scenarios that decompose into programmatic steps
   - `steps` contains all the step files required by the feature files that exist in the parent directory.
   - `support` contains two framework files: the main `index.js` file called by the cucumber test runner, and a `hooks.js` file that is used to provide tag based before/after hooks.

 ## Running the Tests
 The tests are run at a high level within the `/build` directory using the main `test.js` gulp file, or the npm script:
 - To run the test using gulp, issue the command `gulp run-test:ts-cucumber`.
 - To run the test using npm script, issue the command `npm run test:ts-cucumber`.